clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.7.10 on 2019-08-24
+  * Use a US-locale `lower-case` function to avoid problems in certain locales (e.g., Turkish).
+A similar issue has been fixed recently in both HoneySQL and `next.jdbc`.
+  * Clean up `db-spec` options that are passed to the JDBC connection manager as properties [JDBC-178](https://clojure.atlassian.net/browse/JDBC-178).
+  * Relax restriction on `create-table-ddl` column specs to allow numbers (as well as keywords and strings) [JDBC-177](https://clojure.atlassian.net/browse/JDBC-177).

 * Release 0.7.9 on 2019-02-21
   * Fix behavior of multi-inserts when database does not support generated keys [JDBC-176](https://clojure.atlassian.net/browse/JDBC-176).